Mitigating the barren plateau problem in linear optics: Conclusion and discussion

 \section{Conclusion and discussion}

+A key result of this paper was to investigate under what conditions we expect to see barren plateaus in linear optics, by providing both exact analytic results and numerics to confirm this.
+As we are free to vary the size of the interferometer and the number of particles independently, we do not always expect to see barren plateaus when scaling these variables.
+However, when both the number of modes and particles scales together, which is what one would typically define scaling up a linear optical quantum computer to mean, we do indeed see barren plateau scaling for both bosonic and fermionic linear optics, however the barren plateau decay for bosonic statistics is orders of magnitude faster than for fermionic statistics, implying that fermionic statistics is less susceptible.

-We have shown that one can gain a significant improvement in the performance of discrete variable boson sampling variational quantum algorithms by replacing each parametrised phase shifter of a linear optical interferometer with a non-linear phase shifter, the dual-valued phase shifter (DVPS), which has two distinct eigenvalues.
+Despite this, fermionic linear optics has some desirable features.
+Namely, a cost landscape which contains only a single harmonic in each parameter direction regardless of the size of the problem.
+This comes from the fact that fermionic phase shifters have only two distinct eigenvalues.
+Motivated by this, we have shown that one can gain a significant improvement in the performance of photonic variational quantum algorithms by replacing each parametrised phase shifter of a linear optical interferometer with a non-linear phase shifter, the dual-valued phase shifter (DVPS), which has two distinct eigenvalues.
 We provided three ways to construct this phase shifter, either by using non-linearities directly, measurement-induced non-linearities, or simulating fermion sampling with an entangled photonic resource state.
 The latter two designs require linear optics alone, allowing them to be constructed today.
+This allows one to exploit the benefits of fermionic cost landscapes using widely-available photonic linear optics.

-We showed that this results in a cost landscape with less local minima and barren plateaus in a way that is independent of the choice of input state ansatzes, circuit layout, and the observable to minimise.
+We showed that this results in a simpler cost landscape with fewer local minima in a way that is independent of the choice of input state ansatzes, circuit layout, and the observable to minimise.
 Additionally, we showed that this allows us to bypass gradient descent entirely by using the gradient-free Rotosolve algorithm which has not been applied to interferometric systems until now.
-This results in a significant speed-up over the best known boson sampling variational quantum algorithms and gains this advantage by exploiting quantum effects alone with no classical preprocessing.
+This results in a significant speed-up over the best known intereferometer-based photonic variational quantum algorithms and gains this advantage by exploiting quantum effects alone with no classical preprocessing.
 As a by-product of this, it implies that the quantum advantage of boson sampling does not result in a practical quantum advantage for solving problems with variational quantum algorithms, as it is outperformed by fermion sampling which is classically efficient to simulate.